phoenixthrush/phoenixthrush.github.io/README.md

 ## Windows

 Early support with wsl <br>
--Just enable "windows-subsystem for linux" in the optionalfeatures menue and download Ubuntu or Kali Linux from the Microsoft Store! <br>
+- Just enable "windows-subsystem for linux" in the optionalfeatures menue and download Ubuntu or Kali Linux from the Microsoft Store! <br>
--After that open wsl and do the steps for Linux! <br>
+- After that open wsl and do the steps for Linux! <br>

 ## MacOS